Trifle: History

 The Dean's Cream from Cambridge, England was made about the same time as Hannah Glasse's version and was composed of sponge cakes, spread with jam, macaroons and ratafias soaked in sherry, and covered with syllabub.
-Trifle like deserts of the eighteenth and early nineteenth centuries include King's Pudding, Easter Pudding, Victoria Pudding or Colchester pudding.
+Trifle-like desserts of the eighteenth and early nineteenth centuries include King's Pudding, Easter Pudding, Victoria Pudding or Colchester pudding.

 In 1855 Eliza Acton described The Duke's Custard, a mixture of sugared, brandied Morella cherries, covered in custard, edged with Naples biscuits (sponge fingers) or macaroons, which was then finished with solid whipped cream coloured pink with cochineal and 'highly flavoured' with brandy.

-English cookery writer Jane Grigson has a trifle in her book on English Food (first published in 1974) and she describes her version, which includes macaroons, Frontignan wine, brandy, eggs, raspberry jam and everlasting syllabub, as 'a pudding worth eating, not the mean travesty made with yellow, packaged sponge cakes, poor sherry and powdered custard'.
+The English cookery writer Jane Grigson has a trifle in her book on English Food (first published in 1974) and she describes her version, which includes macaroons, Frontignan wine, brandy, eggs, raspberry jam and everlasting syllabub, as "a pudding worth eating, not the mean travesty made with yellow, packaged sponge cakes, poor sherry and powdered custard".

-The late 19th century was, according to the food historian Annie Gray, "a sort of heyday'"for trifles and by the early 1900s there were, in print, says Gray, "a bewildering number of recipes".
-There were thirteen in The Encyclopaedia of Practical Cooker (1891), from Theodore Francis Garrett, alone.
+The late 19th century was, according to the food historian Annie Gray, "a sort of heyday" for trifles and by the early 1900s there were, in print, says Gray, "a bewildering number of recipes".
+There were thirteen in The Encyclopaedia of Practical Cookery: A Complete Dictionary of All Pertaining to the Art of Cookery and Table Service (8 volumes, 1891), from Theodore Francis Garrett, alone.
 That book is unusual, suggests Gray, in including two savoury versions, one with veal and one with lobster.

 In 2022, a trifle was selected to be the Platinum Pudding, to help celebrate the Platinum Jubilee of Queen Elizabeth II.
 A lemon Swiss roll and amaretti trifle, created by Jemma Melvin from Southport, Merseyside, in the United Kingdom won a competition run by Fortnum & Mason "to create a pudding fit for the Queen".

+Coronation Trifle was created by Adam Handling for the Coronation of King Charles III in 2023.
+It is made with parkin, ginger custard and strawberry jelly.